Ousegate

-Ousegate is a street in the city centre of York, in England.
+Ousegate is a street in the city centre of York, England.
 It is divided into High Ousegate and Low Ousegate.
 The street forms part of the city's central shopping area.
 High Ousegate is pedestrianised, but Low Ousegate is a key transport route, busy with bus services.

 History

-The area covered by the street lay outside the walls of Roman Eboracum, although archaeological evidence has been found of a bathhouse on the corner of Spurriergate, and temples to Hercules and the Emperor on the corner of Nessgate.
-Items associated with Viking Jorvik have also been found, but at this time, the area appears to have been a large open space.
-However, with the construction of the Ouse Bridge, Ousegate emerged as the route east from it.
-The street was first recorded in the 1120s, by which time the area appears to have become built up with houses, including at least one built of stone, and the churches of All Saints, Pavement and St Michael, Spurriergate.
-By the 14th-century, the street was known for its lorimers (makers and sellers of metalwork for bridles and other horse furniture) and spurriers.
+The area covered by the street lay outside the walls of Roman Eboracum, although archaeological evidence has been found of a bathhouse on the corner of Spurriergate and of temples to Hercules and the Emperor on the corner of Nessgate.
+Items associated with Viking Jorvik have also been found, but at that time the area appears to have been a large open space.
+With the construction of Ouse Bridge, however, Ousegate emerged as the route east from it.
+The street was first recorded in the 1120s, by which time the area appears to have become built up with houses, including at least one of stone, and with the churches of All Saints, Pavement and St Michael, Spurriergate.
+By the 14th century, the street was known for its lorimers (makers and sellers of metalwork for bridles and other horse furniture) and spurriers.

-In 1694, a major fire destroyed thirty houses on the street, and as a result, other than the churches, there are no remaining pre-1700 building on the street.
-Low Ousegate was very narrow until 1734, when its junction with Spurriergate was widened, while in 1769, the south-east side of the street was rebuilt further back, and in the 1810s, when Ouse Bridge was reconstructed, the part of the street near the bridge were raised, all the houses on the north-west side were demolished and rebuilt, along with some on the south-east side.
+In 1694, a major fire destroyed thirty houses on the street, and as a result, other than the churches, there are no remaining pre-1700 building on Ousegate.
+Low Ousegate was very narrow until 1734, when its junction with Spurriergate was widened; in 1769, the south-east side of the street was rebuilt further back; and in the 1810s, when Ouse Bridge was reconstructed and the part of the street near the bridge was raised, all the houses on the north-west side were demolished and rebuilt, along with some on the south-east side.

-In the Mediaeval period, the market on Pavement often overflowed into High Ousegate, while from 1727, a herb market was held on the street.
+In the medieval period, the market on Pavement often overflowed into High Ousegate, while from 1727 a herb market was held on the street.
 A corn exchange was built on the south side of the street in 1926, but closed in 1946.
 Low Ousegate was the original location of the Yorkshire Philosophical Society.